 - SEI’s Arctic King™, Desert King™ and Jungle King™ series of collapsible fuel tanks are ideal for harsh environments and can be deployed in extreme weather.
 They have a longer life cycle than traditional US military specification tanks and can easily be decommissioned and reused.

 SEI has years of experience engineering and manufacturing custom liquid solutions for aviation companies all over the world.
-SEI utilizes its standard products like the Terra Tank, Fuel-Easy, pump systems and secondary containment systems to develop turnkey solutions to meet specific client requirements.
+We utilize our standard products like the Terra Tank, Fuel-Easy, pump systems and secondary containment systems to develop turnkey solutions to meet specific client requirements.

-SEI also offers a dedicated team of field support representatives (FSRs), mechanics and field engineers to assist during the entire life of the project including installation, inspection, repair and decommissioning.
+We also offer a dedicated team of field support representatives (FSRs), mechanics and field engineers to assist during the entire life of the project including installation, inspection, repair and decommissioning.

 - Canadian Mining Journal: SEI bladder tanks to meet world standard

 - Skies Magazine: Cargo North’s turbine aircraft coupled with SEI’s BATT make a unique combo